great-gubal-library/central-archives/client/src/markdown/rules.md

 ##### Sexual and Violent Content

-Remember that the game is rated T by ESRB, and not all FFXIV players, nor all roleplayers, are over 18 years old.
+Remember that the game is <a href="https://www.esrb.org/ratings/29479/FINAL+FANTASY+XIV/" target="_blank">rated T by ESRB <i class="notranslate material-icons q-icon external-link-icon">launch</i></a>, and not all FFXIV players, nor all roleplayers, are over 18 years old.
 Refrain from posting or linking NSFW (not safe for work) content in both text and art/edited photographic forms — keep the site free of nudity and extreme depictions of sexual acts, violence, and gore.

 ##### Admin Team